-The Home Energy Improvement Bonus is a rebate of up to $2000 for improving your EnerGuide rating by installing three or more bonus-eligible upgrades.
+The Home Energy Improvement Bonus is a rebate of $750 to $2000 for improving your EnerGuide rating by installing three or more bonus-eligible upgrades.
 A pre-upgrade EnerGuide home evaluation and a post-upgrade EnerGuide home evaluations are required to determine the change in the EnerGuide rating of your home and the rebate amount.
 The Home Energy Improvement Bonus is paid out in addition to the rebates paid for eligible individual rebates.

 Bonus-eligible individual upgrades include:

 - Insulation – must have a minimum rebate value of $500 per location.
 Eligible locations are attic, exterior wall cavity, exterior wall sheathing and basement and crawlspace walls.
 Each location is considered one upgrade.

 - Primary heating system (air-source heat pump (central or mini-split / ductless system), combination space and water heat pump, natural gas furnace, or natural gas boiler) – a maximum of one system is eligible for the rebate.

 - Secondary heating system (natural gas fireplace) – a maximum of one fireplace can be counted toward the bonus and must replace an existing natural gas fireplace.